Western Alliance Bank Savings Account Review 2023

 If you open your accounts at a Western Alliance Bank branch, you can manage them in person.
 You can also log in to online banking or withdraw using your ATM or debit card.

-If you’re saving through SaveBetter, you’ll be able to manage your accounts online.
+If you’re saving through Raisin, you can manage your accounts online.

 How to Get Started

-You’ll first need to decide which account option you’d prefer: basic personal savings or the high-yield version offered through SaveBetter.
+You’ll first need to decide which account option you’d prefer: basic personal savings or the high-yield version offered through Raisin.

 You can visit a Western Alliance Bank branch to open your account if you’re going with the basic savings account.
 You’ll need to share some personal information, including your: